-The Group performs impairment assessment under ECL model on trade balances individually or based on provision matrix.
+The Group performs impairment assessment under ECL model on trade balances and contract assets individually or based on provision matrix.
 In this regard, the directors of the Company consider that the Group's credit risk is significant reduced.
 The Group does not hold any collaterals over these balances.